gerwaric/acquisition/README.md

 On Windows you can use either Visual Studio or MinGW version of Qt Creator.
 Alternatively you can also use Visual Studio with Qt Add-in.

+Make sure to have the [Windows 10 SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk/) installed as well.

 ### Linux

 Either open `acquisition.pro` in Qt Creator and build or do `qmake && make`.